thraxxed/soundclone/README.md

 ## Comments

-On an individual track's page, users may comment on the song, and see the list of comments uploaded in real-time.
+On an individual track's page, users may comment on the song, and see the list of comments updated in real-time.

 ![Session](https://i.imgur.com/wxF7l7p.jpg)